tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <u>[Showing footage of *Call Her Savage* (1932).
 Clip continues a little into Crisp's talking, cutting after "in movies".]</u>

-Quentin Crisp (Writer): "Well, sissy character in movies <mark>were always a joke.
+Quentin Crisp (Writer): "Well, sissy characters in movies <mark>were always a joke.
 There's no sin like being a woman.
 When a man dresses as a woman, the audience laughs.
 When a woman dresses [as] a man, nobody laughs.</mark>"

 <u>[Showing footage of *Morocco* (1930)]</u>